 - IP67 - Zone 1: the inside of the bath or shower

 - IP65 - Zone 2: the area directly around the bath or shower.
 With a height of up to 2.25m above the floor and a radius of 1.2m from the water outlet

-The lighting here needs to be bright enough for putting on shoes, as well as welcoming guests.
-Landings can often be dark so think about using brighter bulbs to create a feeling of space.
+Landings can often be dark, so the lighting here needs to be bright enough for putting on shoes, as well as welcoming guests.

 - Pendant lights are a good choice, particularly at the top of staircases, which need to be well lit to prevent accidents.